tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 The Goodman-Bacon decomposition is a diagnostic tool which allows us to see whether our TWFE estimator is reliant on forbidden comparisons or negative weights.
 The decomposition breaks down the estimator into three types of comparisons:

-1. Treated vs. never treated: this is equivalent to the classic 2x2 DiD comparison.
+1. **Treated vs. never treated**: this is equivalent to the classic 2x2 DiD comparison.
 We are only comparing treated to untreated units.

-2. Early treated vs. late control: we are comparing units that are treated early to units that will be treated later, but have not been treated yet.
+2. **Early treated vs. late control**: we are comparing units that are treated early to units that will be treated later, but have not been treated yet.

-3. Late treated vs. early control: we are comparing units that are treated later to units that have _already been treated_ – this is a forbidden comparison!
+3. **Late treated vs. early control**: we are comparing units that are treated later to units that have _already been treated_ – this is a forbidden comparison!

 {{% tip %}}

 ‘Early’ refers to the group that is treated earlier, ‘late’ refers to the group treated later.
 Therefore, a comparison called ‘early treated’ vs. ‘late control’ simply means that the comparison uses the early group as the treated group and the late group as the control group.
-In our example, an early treated vs. late control comparison would be city A vs. city B, with city A as the treatment group and city B as the control group.
+In our example, an early treated vs. late control comparison would be state A vs. state B, with state A as the treatment group and state B as the control group.

 {{% /tip %}}